Thermodynamics of massless particles in curved spacetime: Introduction

 Essentially, regarding diverse perfect fluid models in Ref. \cite{coley2015spherically}, it is investigated the local stability concerning the gravitational field equations taking into account inhomogeneous cosmological scenarios and compact objects.
-Furthermore, it is worth arguing that perfect fluid models within Kantowski–Sachs Einstein-aether theory were examined \cite{latta2016kantowski}.
+Furthermore, it is worth arguing that perfect fluid models within Kantowski--Sachs Einstein--aether theory were examined \cite{latta2016kantowski}.
 The scalar field was also considered within the context of static spherically symmetric solutions \cite{coley2019static,leon2020static} and, recently, for homogeneous and anisotropic spacetimes, the exact solutions were performed \cite{roumeliotis2019reduced,roumeliotis2020exact}.
-In parallel, the Einstein-aether theory has also been addressed as a dark-energy candidate in order to elucidate the well-known acceleration phase of the universe \cite{meng2012einstein,rani2019cosmological}.
+In parallel, the Einstein--aether theory has also been addressed as a dark--energy candidate in order to elucidate the well--known acceleration phase of the universe \cite{meng2012einstein,rani2019cosmological}.
 On the other hand, a robust exploration of an inflationary model in the context of Lorentz violation was provided by Kanno and Soda \cite{kanno2006lorentz}.
 In other words, it was considered a nonminimally coupling of a scalar field with the aether field \cite{donnelly2010coupling}.
-In this formalism, considering moreover Friedmann–Robertson–Walker (FRW) spacetime, many studies have been carried out \cite{barrow2012some,solomon2014inflationary,paliathanasis2019dynamics,paliathanasis2020analytic,sandin2013stability,alhulaimi2017spatially,van2018kantowski,mohandas2020kantowski,paliathanasis2020dynamics}.
+In this formalism, considering moreover Friedmann--Robertson--Walker (FRW) spacetime, many studies have been carried out \cite{barrow2012some,solomon2014inflationary,paliathanasis2019dynamics,paliathanasis2020analytic,sandin2013stability,alhulaimi2017spatially,van2018kantowski,mohandas2020kantowski,paliathanasis2020dynamics}.